jbuchbinder/jbuchbinder.github.com/source/_posts/2014-09-19-ways-to-keep-your-work-from-appearing-cheap.md

 adjustment and blown takes, which will translated into better looking shots and a better end product.

+As far as "the enemy of the good is the perfect": it is rarely going to be perfect.
+Deciding how much time to spend on that one insert may be the thing which keeps you from rushing through the rest of your limited time at a location.
+This is as much about time management as anything.

 ## 8) Prepare.

 I've joked that my pre-production time on a film is longer than the actual